-Author has written 23 stories for Sherlock, RENT, and Captain America.
+Author has written 24 stories for Sherlock, RENT, Captain America, and Coco.

 Who am I:

-Hi all :D I'm an artist and fangirl recently arrived in Seattle, Land of the Coffee Bean.
-I dance (swing and salsa), draw, write, and just nerd-out as a general hobby.
+Hi all :D I'm an artist and fangirl living near Seattle, Land of the Coffee Bean.
+I dance (swing, salsa, and blues), draw, write, and just nerd-out as a general hobby.
 I design game and comic characters on a regular basis, (alas, unpaid) largely because I just really really love a well-done character and creating a personality and a life for someone is incredibly fun.

 A few notes about what I do and don't write:

 I ADORE character interaction.
 A lot of my stories are going to feature heavy introspection and a lot of bantering dialogue.
 I strive hard to keep characters in character, because otherwise, why bother to use existing ones?
 In focusing on the character interaction, and given these are based on well established characters, I tend to go lighter on physical descriptions than I would for characters of my own creation.
 We all know what Sherlock or Captain America look like, there's no reason for me to describe them to you in any great detail.
 Especially since this is, in fact, just for fan-funsies: there's no reason to recreate The Great American Novel to bring you Batman going out for coffee.
 That said, I will try to be descriptive and atmospheric with my scenes.